 Raewyn's style of sociology tries to combine empirical research, structural theory, social critique, and relevance to practice.
 Much of her research uses biographical (life-history) interviewing, but she has also published survey research, historical research, institutional analysis, and social theory.
 She has written or co-written twenty-two books and more than 150 research papers (see the list below); her work is translated into 16 languages.
 The most recent sole-authored book, combining work from several research projects, is Confronting Equality (2011).

 More formally, Raewyn has been an advisor to United Nations initiatives on gender equality and peacemaking.
 She has been an active member of The Australian Sociological Association (TASA) and was President of its predecessor SAANZ.
 In 2010 TASA established the Raewyn Connell Prize, awarded every two years, for the best first book in Australian sociology.

 Raewyn Connell is a transsexual woman, making a formal transition late in life.
-Most of her earlier work was published under the name R. W. Connell.
+Most of her earlier work was published under the gender-neutral name R. W. Connell.
 Her writing about transsexuality can be found in this blog.

 Interviews with Raewyn